 Plan for a long retirement – but also think about how you would both manage if one of you became ill or died.

 Consider topping up pensions and ISAs and whose pot is best to top up.

 The retirement options you get from your pension provider might not be the best for you.
 It’s always worth comparing what you can get from other providers too, because you might be able to get a better deal.
-The Pension Wise website is a good place to start, pensionwise.gov.uk/shop-around.
-You can speak to them too, on 0800 280 8880, and book an appointment to meet someone in person.
+Pension Wise is a free and impartial guidance service offered by the Government to help you understand your retirement options.
+The service is available at moneyhelper.org.uk/pensionwise, by phone on 0800 280 8880 or face-to-face by appointment.